arvindseshan/Amicizia/index.md

 # What is Amicizia?

-Amicizia is a micro nation forged in friendship.
+Amicizia is a micro nation forged in Friendship.

 > Our motto is: in Amicizia ci troviamo